Colorectal cancer

 Sporadic colorectal cancer has been linked to risk factors such as obesity, processed meat, smoking and alcohol consumption.

-Most cases of colorectal cancer are caused by somatic (tumour) mutations acquired during an individual’s lifetime, affecting genes that control cell growth and division or DNA repair mechanisms.
-Somatic mutations are those that have arisen by chance in the tumour, and are not present in constitutional (germline) DNA, so cannot be passed on to offspring.
+Most cases of colorectal cancer are caused by somatic (tumour) variants (mutations) acquired during an individual’s lifetime, in genes that control cell growth and division or DNA repair mechanisms.
+Somatic variants are those that have arisen by chance in the tumour, and are not present in constitutional (germline) DNA, so cannot be passed on to offspring.

 MMRd/MSI-H

-• Around 15% of colorectal adenocarcinomas will demonstrate MMR deficiency and/or MSI.
+- Around 15% of colorectal adenocarcinomas will demonstrate mismatch repair (MMR) deficiency and/or MSI.

-• Two-thirds of MMR deficiency is attributable to hypermethylation of MLH-1 promoter.
+- Two-thirds of MMR deficiency is attributable to somatic hypermethylation of MLH-1 promoter.
 This leads to inactivation of the MLH1 gene, with associated loss of expression of the MLH1 protein along with its binding partner PMS2.

-• MMRd tumours tend to have higher numbers of single nucleotide variants and small insertions and deletions (defined as the tumour mutation burden, or TMB), and fewer of the structural variants seen in MMR-proficient colorectal cancers.
+- MMRd tumours tend to have higher numbers of single nucleotide variants and small insertions and deletions (defined as the tumour mutational burden, or TMB) and fewer of the structural variants seen in MMR-proficient colorectal cancers.
+TMB can be used to guide oncological decision-making about checkpoint inhibitor immunotherapy; however, MMR status is the primary biomarker in this context.

 Wnt signalling